rndme/intraHTML/README.md

 # intraHTML
-a version of div.innerHTML that preserves view/user state while updating
+## A version of div.innerHTML that preserves view/user state while updating

-## Usage:
+### Usage
 `intraHTML(element, strNewInnerHTMLContent);`

-Combines the user-friendliness of data-binding with the flexibility of html string generation.

-Setting div.innerHTML with new content normal destroys form values, selections, scroll positions, and AT cursors.
-With intraHTML, you can use a just-as-simple command without the nasty side-effects.
-This lets any and all template systems, like mustache, handlebars, php (via ajax) smoothly and seamlessly keep a view updated.

 ### Replace the old and busted:
 ` main.innerHTML=myContent; `